 There are a couple of ways you can go about building your fun fund.

 One way is to build it up as you would an emergency fund.
 Set aside a certain amount of money each month.
-Put it in a high yield savings account, or start a CD ladder to provide you with interest earnings that can add to your fund.
+Put it in a good savings account, or start a CD ladder to provide you with interest earnings that can add to your fund.
 Eventually, you will build up enough that you can draw on your fund for unexpected entertainment expenses, or even for travel.

 Another option is to build your fun fund with the help of income investments.
 Dividend stocks have received a great deal of attention lately because of the way they have the potential to provide regular income, on top of the potential gains in share price.
 It is also possible to include income investments such as bonds and P2P loans in an income portfolio.
 This income portfolio can help fund trips, hobbies, entertainment purchases and more.